MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 **Features:**

   - When you paste a markdown link, it can lookup its title and insert it into the document.
-This is create for linking to references or the source of ideas for your notes.
+This is great for linking to references or the source of ideas for your notes.

 ![Expand URL](/images/posts/2020-10-19-vscode-second-brain/expand_url.gif)